cs3157/recitations/A-Unix/unix-editors-compiling.md

 #endif
 ```

-Now let's try to compile myadd.
-First we'll build the object file for main.c.
+### Preprocessor directives

-Notice the compiler directive `#include`.
-This tells the compiler to
+Notice the preprocessor directive `#include`.
+This instructs the preprocessor to
-just copy paste the specified file into the current file at that location.
-The
+copy and paste the specified file into the current file at that location.
-reason we include this line in main.c is so that if we reference a function in
+We use this line in `main.c` so that function declarations in the `#include`d files are visible.
-either of these files before it is defined, the compiler can know its header.

-As an example, in main.c we have `add(1, 2);`.
-The compiler wants to make sure
+For example, in `main.c` we have the function call `add(1, 2)`.
+The compiler wants to ensure
-that this is a valid function call, but knows nothing of the function "add",
+that this is a valid function call, but doesn't know anything about `add()`,
 what type it will return, or what its explicit parameters are.
-Including myadd.h
-will tell the compiler that "add" returns type int, and accepts two integer
+After including `myadd.h`, the compiler knows that `add()` returns type `int` and accepts two `int` parameters.
-parameters.

-Let's compile `main.c`:
+You might have recognized a slight difference in syntax between the first two lines.
+Within `#include`s, files with names enclosed in `""` are assumed to be user-defined; files with names enclosed in `<>`,  are assumed to be system-defined. `stdio.h` is a common system-defined header file that declares input and output functions, like `printf()`.

+There is one other set of directives that we've used now: `#ifndef`
+`#define` and `#endif`. `#ifndef` and `#endif` define a block of code
+that should only be included if a preprocessor variable is *not* defined.
+This will prevent any conflicts caused by headers being included multiple times.
+The first time it encounters `#include "myadd.h"`, the preprocessor will define the macro `__MYADD_H__`, so if the file is included again, the `#ifndef` condition will be false.

+### How to Compile and Link

+Now, let's compile `main.c` with the following command:

     gcc -g -Wall -c main.c